5 things we now know about colorectal cancer

 But colorectal cancer, which can develop either in your colon or rectum, should be on that list, too.
-A did-you-know fact: It’s actually the third most common cancer in both men and women, and the second leading cause of cancer-related deaths, according to the American Cancer Society.
+A did-you-know fact: According to the American Cancer Society, it’s estimated that 150,000 people in the U.S. get diagnosed annually, making colorectal cancer the third most common cancer in both men and women.
+It’s also the second leading cause of cancer-related deaths, with about 50,000 deaths occurring each year.

-For National Colorectal Cancer Awareness month, we rounded up the latest science-backed information on who’s most at risk, how best to prevent the disease and why there’s growing hope for people who receive a diagnosis.
+For National Cancer Research Month, we rounded up the latest science-backed information on who’s most at risk, how best to prevent the disease and why there’s growing hope for people who receive a diagnosis.

 It’s never too early to watch out for symptoms.

-Colorectal cancer is generally first spotted in the form of polyps, or growths, on the inner lining of the colon or rectum.
+Colorectal cancer is generally first spotted in the form of polyps, or abnormal growths, on the inner lining of the colon or rectum; these polyps may eventually turn into cancer.

 The American Cancer Society recommends that all adults begin screening for colon cancer at age 45.
-The gold standard test is a colonoscopy, during which your doctor uses a flexible, lighted tube to check for polyps in your rectum and colon while you’re under sedation.
-This should be repeated at least once every 10 years if no abnormal findings are discovered; if you have polyps, you'll need to go in for colonoscopies at shorter intervals.
+The gold standard test is a colonoscopy, during which your doctor uses a flexible lighted tube to check for polyps in your rectum and colon while you’re under sedation.
+During a colonoscopy, doctors can remove any precancerous polyps that are spotted before they turn into cancer.
+These screenings should be repeated at least once every 10 years if no abnormal findings are discovered; if you have polyps, you’ll need to go in for colonoscopies at shorter intervals.
+Depending upon your family history, your doctor may also recommend additional screening tests, such as stool tests.

-If you’re younger than that, it’s still important to be watchful for symptoms that a growing body of studies suggest could indicate colon cancer, such as rectal bleeding, or diarrhea or constipation that lasts more than a few days.
-In fact, according to one study published in the Journal of the National Cancer Institute (NCI), adults born around 1990 have double the risk of colon cancer and quadruple the risk of rectal cancer, compared to those born around 1950.
+If you’re younger than 45, it’s still important to be watchful for symptoms that may indicate colon cancer, including rectal bleeding or blood in your stool; persistent changes in bowel habits, including constipation or diarrhea; stomach pains, aches or cramps; or unexplained weight loss.
+In fact, according to one study published in the Journal of the National Cancer Institute (NCI), adults born around 1990 have double the risk of colon cancer and quadruple the risk of rectal cancer compared to those born around 1950.

 “We don’t really have a good sense as to why; we suspect rising obesity rates may play a role, as well as diet, but those don’t seem enough to explain it entirely,” says Eduardo Vilar-Sanchez, M.D., Ph.D., associate professor of Cancer Prevention and Population Sciences at The University of Texas MD Anderson Cancer Center in Houston.